nikhilljpskj/nikhilljpskj/README.md

 ### 🎓 Education
- - MCA from College of Engineering, Trivandrum (2022-2024)
+ - MCA from College of Engineering, Chengannur (2022-2024)
  - BCA from Naipunnya School of Management, Cherthala (2018-2021)